 - CT scans of the chest, abdomen, and pelvis

-- Blood tests to check beta-HCG and alpha fetoprotein (AFP) levels
+- Blood tests to check beta-HCG, alpha fetoprotein (AFP), and lactate dehydrogenase (LDH) levels

 - Mediastinoscopy with biopsy